Louis Craine

 Louis Craine (January 6, 1957 – November 3, 1989) was an American serial killer who committed at least four rape-murders in South Los Angeles, in the period between 1985 and 1987.
 He was convicted for these crimes in 1989, and was sentenced to death.
 It was later determined that at least five other serial killers operated in the area during the 1980s and 1990s (collectively known as The Southside Slayers), Craine was suspected of several more murders by police.
 At the same time, his guilt was controversial, as he was diagnosed with signs of intellectual disability.

 Early life

 Craine was born on January 6, 1957, in Los Angeles, the third in a family of four children.
 Early in his school years, he showed signs of intellectual disability.
-He left school after graduating from the 4th grade, entering into a social conflict with the rest of his family.
+He left school after finishing and passing the 4th grade, entering into social conflict with the rest of his family.

 In the early 1970s he left his parents' home and became a vagrant.
 Without a qualified profession, Craine was forced to engage in low-skilled labor over the next years, and changed several jobs in the construction industry.
 At the time of his arrest in 1987 he was unemployed.